duybuidotvn/duybuidotvn.github.io/_posts/technical/2015-09-05-jekyll-instruction.md

 This defines the category hierarchy "lessons/beginner".
 Note this is one category node in Jekyll.
 You won't find "lessons" and "beginner" as two separate categories unless you define them elsewhere as singular categories.

 ####Working With Pages
-**Creating a Page**
-Pages are created by properly formatting a file and placing it anywhere in the root directory or subdirectories that do not start with an underscore.
+**Creating a Page:** Pages are created by properly formatting a file and placing it anywhere in the root directory or subdirectories that do not start with an underscore.

-**Formatting**
-In order to register as a Jekyll page the file must contain YAML Front-Matter.
-Registering a page means 1) that Jekyll will process the page and 2) that the page object will be available in the site.pages array for inclusion into your templates.
+**Formatting**: In order to register as a Jekyll page the file must contain YAML Front-Matter.
+Registering a page means **1)** that Jekyll will process the page and **2)** that the page object will be available in the site.pages array for inclusion into your templates.

 **Categories and Tags**
 Pages do not compute categories nor tags so defining them will have no effect.